chenweixiang/chenweixiang.github.io/_posts/2019-01-18-linux-kernel-reading.md

 #### 1.2.2.1 How to track linux-next tree

 Tracking **linux-next** tree is a little bit different from usual trees.
-In particular, since *Stephen Rothwell* rebases it quite frequently, you shouldn't do a *git pull* on **linux-next**.
+In particular, since *Stephen Rothwell* rebases it quite frequently, you shouldn't do a *git pull* on **linux-next** tree.

-Note that **linux-next** tree isn't an *evolving* tree like mainline tree, it's best to see it as being a list of individual kernels released as tags, i.e. you shouldn't be merging one into another.
+Note that **linux-next** tree isn't an *evolving* tree like **mainline** tree, it's best to see it as being a list of individual kernels released as tags, i.e. you shouldn't be merging one into another.

-Use following commands to track **linux-next** tree:
+Use the following commands to track **linux-next** tree:

 ```
 # (1) Change directory to ~/linux